saibaba/pcwapp/README.rst

 Developing
 ----------

-See the sample django project in helloworld folder.
+See the sample django in helloworld folder.
 Copy it and modify as needed.

 =========
 Referenes